N-AO5/tech264-IaC/terraform notes/README.md

 ![alt text](images/tfimage-2.png)

 1. ``` -out``` option can be used used to save the plan (useful for ci/cd pipelines)
-2. ``` terraform apply``` recreates the plan and then asks for confirmation - anything but yes will cancel the actions
+2. ``` terraform apply``` recreates the plan and then asks for confirmation - anything but yes will cancel the actions.
+This command is potentially destructive, the plan cmd allows you to double check (safely) what you intend to do.

 ![alt text](images/tfimage-3.png)